KEEEENNNNYYYY/patrimoine-economique/README.md

 # STD23006

-# TO DO: fix:update libelle,closing possession
+# TO DO: fix:closing possession

 #### prérequis: